 Instructions

-- In a separate bowl, whip room temperature egg whites on low speed with a handheld mixer until foamy, add cream of tartar.
+- In a separate bowl with a handheld or counter top mixer, whip egg whites on slow-speed until foamy (see photo in Step By Step #2), then add cream of tartar.
 (Further reading: How to make perfect meringue for macarons.)

-- Once the beater starts leaving tracks in the egg whites and the bubbles have tightened up in size, add granulated sugar ⅓ at a time.
-Increase to med speed.
+- Once the beaters start leaving tracks inside the egg whites and the foam bubbles have reduced in size (see photo #3), add granulated sugar ⅓ at a time while continuing to whip.
+Increase speed to medium.

-- Once all the sugar has been fully incorporated and before reaching stiff peaks, add 1-3 drops of gel color to your liking.
-Whip on med-high until Stiff Peaks.
+- Once all the sugar has been fully incorporated and the meringue is at soft peaks stage add 1-3 drops of gel color to your liking.
+This stage is characterized by soft points that fall back onto itself when the beaters are pulled out (see photo #4).

-- Pour a third of the almond/powdered sugar mixture into the egg whites.
-Gently fold it into the egg whites.
-Then add the rest of the mixture and fold.
+- Pour ⅓ of the almond mixture into the egg whites.
+Gently fold this dry ingredients into the egg whites, then add the rest of the dry ingredients ⅓ at a time.
+Do not mix or stir.

 - Let it rest on the counter for 30 min.
 AND until a “skin” has developed.
 This will prevent the shells from cracking during baking.
-(Further reading: Resting the macaron shell.)
+(Further reading: Do I need to rest the macaron shell?)

 - Fill macarons with an easy 3 ingredient chocolate filling or your own favorite filling.
 (Further reading: Yummy Macaron Filling Ideas)